QuickCarpet/QuickCarpet/rules.md

 ## commandCarpetClone
 Enables /carpetclone command

-This is an replica of /clone command for fillUpdates and fillLimits
+This is a replica of /clone command for fillUpdates and fillLimits
 Type: `boolean`
 Default: `true`
 Options: `true`, `false`